Faculty and professional interests

 Students should consult a faculty member in the Educational Studies department, early in their college career, to arrange their respective courses of study.

 The Teacher Education Program

-Admittance to the program and subsequent student teaching is based on attaining a 2.5 GPA prior to student teaching overall and in the major(s), satisfactory completion of all prior Educational Studies courses and fieldwork, a recommendation for student teaching from a course instructor of record in the methods course in which a student is enrolled or practicum teacher with whom the teacher candidate works, and successful completion of the Test Of Academic Proficiency and the appropriate Illinois State Content Area Test.
-In order to successfully complete the program resulting in entitlement for initial certification a teacher candidate must: maintain a minimum GPA of 2.5 in the teacher candidate’s major and second field of study and overall, satisfy all other graduation requirements, pass the Assessment of Professional Teaching exam, and the Teacher Performance Assessment.
+Admittance to the program and subsequent student teaching is based on attaining a 2.5 GPA prior to student teaching overall and in the major(s), satisfactory completion of all prior Educational Studies courses and fieldwork, a recommendation for student teaching from a course instructor of record in the methods course in which a student is enrolled or practicum teacher with whom the teacher candidate works, and successful completion of the Test Of Academic Proficiency or a composite of 22 on the ACT+writing exam or a composite score of 1030 on the reading and mathematics portions of the SAT+writing and the appropriate Illinois State Content Area Test.
+In order to successfully complete the program resulting in entitlement for initial certification a teacher candidate must: maintain a minimum GPA of 2.5 in the teacher candidate’s major and second field of study and overall, satisfy all other graduation requirements, pass the Assessment of Professional Teaching exam, and successfully complete the EdTPA.

 The Illinois Administrative Code states: "All professional education and content-area coursework that forms part of an application for certification, endorsement, or approval that is received on or after February 1, 2012 must have been passed with a grade no lower than 'C' or equivalent in order to be counted towards fulfillment of the applicable requirements."